 We are currently pursuing the clinical development of CRLX101 in combinations with other drugs.
-For example, we are exploring combinations with Avastin in relapsed renal cell carcinoma and relapsed ovarian cancer.
-If the FDA revokes its approval of, or if safety, efficacy, manufacturing or supply issues arise with, Avastin or any other therapeutic that we use in combination with CRLX101 in the future, we may be unable to market CRLX101 or may experience significant regulatory delays or supply shortages, and our business could be materially harmed.
+For example, we are exploring combinations with paclitaxel, Lynparza TM (olaparib), and the chemotherapeutic regimen known as FOLFOX (leucovorin calcium + fluorouracil + oxaliplatin).
+If the FDA revokes its approval of, or if safety, efficacy, manufacturing or supply issues arise with any drug that we use in combination with CRLX101, we may be unable to market CRLX101 or may experience significant regulatory delays or supply shortages, and our business could be materially harmed.

-If the FDA revokes its approval of Avastin, or any other approved therapeutic that we intend to use in combination therapy with CRLX101, then we will not be able to market CRLX101 in combination with that agent.
-If safety or efficacy issues arise with such combination agent, we may experience significant regulatory delays, and the FDA may require us to redesign or terminate the applicable clinical trials.
-Moreover, if Avastin, or another potential combination agent for CRLX101, for instance, were to receive regulatory approval in combination with a different therapeutic in any indication for which we are pursuing approval, such approval could impact the feasibility and design of any subsequent clinical trials that we may seek to conduct evaluating CRLX101 in combination with such agent.
-In addition, if manufacturing, cost or other issues result in a supply shortage of Avastin or any other combination agent, we may not be able to complete clinical development of CRLX101 on our current timeline or at all.
+If the FDA revokes its approval of any approved therapeutic that we use in combination therapy with CRLX101, then we will not be able to market CRLX101 in combination with that agent.
+If safety or efficacy issues arise with any such combination agent, we may experience significant regulatory delays, and the FDA may require us to redesign or terminate the applicable clinical trials.
+Moreover, if a combination agent for CRLX101 were to receive regulatory approval in combination with a different therapeutic in any indication for which we are pursuing approval, such approval could impact the feasibility and design of any subsequent clinical trials that we may seek to conduct evaluating CRLX101 in combination with such agent.
+In addition, if manufacturing, cost or other issues result in a supply shortage of any combination agent, we may not be able to complete clinical development of CRLX101 on our current timeline or at all.